pvial00/pycube256/README.md

 Supports binary data

-pycube256 also includes a random number generator and hash function CubeRandom() and CubeHash()
+pycube256 also includes a random number generator and hash function CubeRandom() and CubeSum()

+Note: CubeHash has been deprecated in favor of the CubeSum

 # Usage:
 >>> from pycube256 import Cube